Think you need a professional graphic designer to create amazing infographics?

 By applying your brand colors and logos to every promotional infographic you produce, you’ll be helping to develop brand consistency and brand awareness.
 It’s a good habit to get into if you frequently produce visuals as part of your marketing strategy.

-(By the way, have you heard about Venngage’s new and improved Brand Kit?
+(By the way, have you heard about Venngage’s My Brand Kit?
 It allows you to save your brand elements directly in our tool, making it a breeze to customize each infographic with the same branded color scheme and logos.)

 6. Customize the style of your infographic charts